What is hemophilia?

 There are 2 types of hemophilia, A and B, depending on which clotting factor is decreased

-The abnormal genes that cause hemophilia are passed down from your mother (sex-linked X-Linked Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more ).
+The abnormal genes that cause hemophilia are passed down from your mother (sex-linked X-Linked Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more ).

 Hemophilia isn't equally severe in everyone who has it.
 Some people make very little of the affected clotting factor.
 Other people make some of the clotting factor but not quite enough.
 The less clotting factor you have the more severe your tendency to bleed.